georzaza/ICO-offering/README.md

-## UPDATE: I will not be updating this README.md anymore.
-See the contracts, they are Heavily Commented.
-Also see the `hand-testing` file until real tests are added (except for the queue tests)

 ## 1. What is this project?
 In short, this project is about a Crowdsale on Ethereum blockchain.
-It was developed as an answer to: https://github.com/Blockchain-for-Developers/sp18-midterm-p1
+It was developed as an answer to: https://github.com/Blockchain-for-Developers/sp18-midterm-p1 See the contracts, they are Heavily Commented.
+Also see the `hand-testing` file until real tests are added (except for the queue tests)

 ## 2. How to run